pirapira/ethereum-formal-verification-overview/README.md

 ## Goal

-The goal is to establish a method how to verify a smart contract so that no surprises happen after the deployment.
+The goal is to establish a method how to verify a smart contract so that no surprises happen after their deployment.

 ## Links